What Does XLT Mean On A Ford Truck?

 As a reminder, XLT means Extra Luxurious Truck.
 It’s nothing to do with the size of the truck bed.

 It’s simply a trim level.
-These days, the XLT is found above the standard XL model and below the Lariat.
+These days, the XLT is found above the fundamental XL model and below the Lariat.

 Benjamin Kitchen